jedi661/UoFiddlerPixel/README.md

 - Light class completely revised
 - Added size to light to scale the size of the light image
 - Add Landtiles Zoom Form
+- Add Texture editor for tiles incorporated into the textures.

 Version : 4.12.0
 - Update to net8.